 What Type Of Medication Error Injured You?

-Doctor and nursing negligence is the cause of many medication errors in Illinois and Missouri, and by pursuing claims of medical malpractice against those responsible, patient safety may be improved in the future while providing for the needs of those who have already been injured.
+Doctor and nursing negligence is the cause of many medication errors in Missouri and Illinois, and by pursuing claims of medical malpractice against those responsible, patient safety may be improved in the future while providing for the needs of those who have already been injured.
 Common medication errors include:

 - Prescription mistakes